titom73/eos-downloader/README.md

-                        Path where to save EOS package downloaded --eve                 Option to install EOS package to EVE-NG --noztp               Option to deactivate ZTP when used with EVE-NG --verbose VERBOSE     Script verbosity
+                        Path where to save EOS package downloaded --eve                 Option to install EOS package to EVE-NG --noztp               Option to deactivate ZTP when used with EVE-NG --import_docker       Option to import cEOS image to docker --docker_name DOCKER_NAME
+                        Docker image name to use, (default is arista/ceos) --verbose VERBOSE     Script verbosity
 ```